 The best thing you can do when facing any type of assault charge is to work with one of our experienced Attorneys at Leifert & Leifert who can advocate for you and fight for an acceptable resolution to your situation.
 Speak with a Tequesta assault Lawyer today to begin building your defense.

-Assault and Battery Laws in Tequesta
+What are the Assault and Battery Laws in Tequesta?

 The 2019 Tequesta Statutes prohibit assault and several related offenses, including aggravated assault, battery, and aggravated battery.
 In general, assault involves making threats to cause harm, while battery occurs when one person makes physical contact with another with the intention of causing harm.
 An Attorney who knows assault and battery laws could explain whether a specific act constitutes assault or battery under Tequesta law.

 Tequesta law defines assault as intentionally making an unlawful threat to commit violence against another person while seemingly having the ability to carry out the threat.
 Further, the threat to cause harm creates a valid fear of imminent violence in the other person.
 If a firearm, knife, or other deadly weapon is used when threatening to cause harm, the offense is charged as aggravated assault.

 Battery is legally defined as either intentionally touching or striking another person against their will or causing bodily harm to that person.
 Subsequent battery offenses are charged as Felony battery, which carries harsher penalties.
 Aggravated battery occurs when someone inflicts physical harm on a woman who is pregnant or on any person with the intention of causing great bodily harm or permanently disabling or disfiguring the individual.